1945–46 Swiss Cup: Overview

 This season's cup competition began with the first round, which was played on the week-end of the 30 September 1945.
 The competition was to be completed on Easter Monday, 22 April 1946, with the final, which, since 1937, was traditionally held in the country's capital, at the former Wankdorf Stadium in Bern.
 The lower league teams that had qualified themselves for the competition and the clubs from the 1945–46 Swiss 1.
 Liga joined the competition in the first round.
 The clubs from this season's Nationalliga A (NLA) and from this season's Nationalliga B (NLB) were given byes for the first two rounds.
 These teams joined the competition in the third round, which was played on the week-end of 5 November.

 The matches were played in a knockout format.
 In the event of a draw after 90 minutes, the match went into extra time.
 In the event of a draw at the end of extra time, a replay was foreseen and this was played on the visiting team's pitch.
 If the replay ended in a draw after extra time, a toss of a coin would establish the team that qualified for the next round.

 Round 1

-In the first round, the lower league teams that had qualified themselves for the competition through their regional football association's own regional cup competitions or had achieved their association's requirements, competed here together with all of the teams from the this years 1.
+In the first round, the lower league teams that had qualified themselves for the competition through their regional football association's own regional cup competitions or had achieved their association's requirements, competed here together with all of the teams from this years 1.
 Liga.
 Whenever possible, the draw respected local regionalities.
 The games of the first round were played on Saturday 30 September.